How Do I Meaningfully Engage Culture?

 Additional Insights

-Read John 13:3–15 and 33–25 which record part of Jesus’s last meal with his disciples before his crucifixion.
+Read John 13:3–15 and 33–35 which record part of Jesus’s last meal with his disciples before his crucifixion.

 As you read, pay careful attention to the details that show Jesus modeling the kind of love that he challenges his disciples to show when he’s gone.
-Underline the question he asks them in verse 12 and think about the impact that Jesus’s example at this meal had on these men.
+Note the question he asks them in verse 12 and think about the impact that Jesus’s example at this meal had on these men.

 3 Jesus knew that the Father had put all things under his power, and that he had come from God and was returning to God; 4 so he got up from the meal, took off his outer clothing, and wrapped a towel around his waist.
 5 After that, he poured water into a basin and began to wash his disciples’ feet, drying them with the towel that was wrapped around him.